 If you are living in a four-person household, it is recommended to purchase roughly four square metres, as well as a tank for those cloudy days.
 It is expensive to purchase solar hot water systems; however, the long-term expenses are cheaper than other alternatives.

 Heat pumps heat the water by extracting heat from the air in the same way that a refrigerator operates, but in this case the air is issued to heat the water tank.
 It has been reported that heat pumps work best in warmer regions and they will need to be installed outside.
+Enjoy the many benefits of a hot water heat pump system, including high efficiency and cost savings.

 3// How much will my hot water system cost me to run?